d-ranjan/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* (Simple) Every constructor should initialize every member variable (either explicitly, via a delegating ctor call or via default construction).
+* (Simple) Every constructor should initialize every data member (either explicitly, via a delegating ctor call or via default construction).
-* (Simple) Default arguments to constructors suggest an in-class initializer might be more appropriate.
+* (Simple) Default arguments to constructors suggest a default member initializer might be more appropriate.

 ### <a name="Rc-initialize"></a>C.49: Prefer initialization to assignment in constructors